Ethereum Name Service (ENS) Drops To $16 Support; Will Bears Come Out Top? - NewsBreak

 Uniswap Shows Bullish Pattern As Price Fails To Break $6.8; Are Bears In Control?

-UNI’s price shows the first sign of bounce after forming a bullish pattern as the price gets rejected into a range channel.
-UNI bounced off its downtrend movement as the price broke its resistance of $6.8 but failed to hold this region.
-The price of UNI continues in its...
+UNI’s worth exhibits the primary signal of bounce after forming a bullish sample as the value will get rejected into a variety channel.
+UNI bounced off its downtrend motion as the value broke its resistance of $6.8 however failed to carry this area.
+The worth of UNI continues in...

 Comments / 0